ayusshhhraj0506/ayusshhhraj0506/README.md

 Front-End Web Developer
 -----------------------

-🎨 Frontend Developer by choice, not by degree.
+🎨 Frontend Developer by choice, not by degree.<br / >
-📚 BA from Delhi University (yeah, not CS – surprise!)
+📚 BA from Delhi University (yeah, not CS – surprise!)<br / >
-🧠 Self-taught React.js & JavaScript wizard-in-progress.
+🧠 Self-taught React.js & JavaScript wizard-in-progress.<br / >
-💻 Breaking the web (in a good way) with HTML, CSS & Bootstrap.
+💻 Breaking the web (in a good way) with HTML, CSS & Bootstrap.<br / >
-🚧 Currently building cool stuff, breaking things, and learning fast.
+🚧 Currently building cool stuff, breaking things, and learning fast.<br / >
-🚀 Dreaming in JSX and coffee – open to collabs, chaos & creativity.
+🚀 Dreaming in JSX and coffee – open to collabs, chaos & creativity.<br / >
 * 🌍  I'm based in Noida, UP
 * ✉️  You can contact me at [ayushraj.0506@gmail.com](mailto:ayushraj.0506@gmail.com)
 * 🧠  I'm learning React.js + Tailwind